 The leaf was a little trickier.
 I tried a method I found on the Schacht website (see Resources) for making the leaf, but my yarn was so sticky, it didn’t work quite as well as I’d like.
 So mostly I just fiddled and folded until the square looked like a leaf.
 I had to fight my impulse to make a cute little leaf because pumpkin leaves are not dainty; they are large and in charge.
 Once the leaf was finished, I sewed it to the stem so that the raw side would be hidden within the pumpkin.

 I sewed up the hole on the bottom of the pumpkin, and with the first few stitches, I anchored the stem.
 It was almost there, but not quite.
 Last, I took a length of orange yarn and added a few long stitches up and down the sides of the pumpkin to give specific texture.
 The result was adorable!
-I love my little pumpkin.
-Well, I say “my pumpkin,” but as soon as the 4-year-old saw it, he claimed it as his own.
-So I guess I’ll be making a new one, although I think this time I might go bigger and do a 2" x 6" tube and maybe this time use a lighter blush to mimic a Cinderella pumpkin (my favorite!).
+Of course the 4-year-old immediately claimed it so I decided to make a another pumpkin, this time with the coloring of a Fairytale pumpkin.